 Wednesday, January 15, 2014

-While I did go in fall 2013, I didn't take any pictures (to my knowledge, and regret), but I enjoyed the "treats" I did find: the bathroom featured separate taps for hot and cold water.
+While I did go in fall 2013, I didn't take any pictures (to my knowledge and eternal regret), but I enjoyed the "treats" I did find: the bathroom featured separate taps for hot and cold water.

 I'm not entirely sure of why they demolished Dulie Bell.
-It was old, to be certain, but it had gotten a fresh coat of paint and relatively new carpets, so unless the university has something up their sleeve, there was some serious problem with the building itself that was unable to be fixed without major investment, like plumbing, electrical, or foundation (Special Services Building was razed for that reason, and never utilized again until over a decade later when a basketball court was put there).
+It was old, to be certain, but it had gotten a fresh coat of paint and relatively new carpets, and given it was just replaced more parking, there was some serious problem with the building itself that was unable to be fixed without major investment, like plumbing, electrical, or foundation (Special Services Building was razed for that reason, and never utilized again until over a decade later when a basketball court was put there).

 Wednesday, October 2, 2013